fish-shell/fish-shell/sphinx_doc_src/index.rst

 -  both ``Hello`` and ``World!`` are arguments to the echo command
 - ``-s`` is an option that suppresses spaces in the output of the command

-Commands versus Programs
+Commands versus Functions
 ------------------------

-**Programs** in other languages can often be regarded as black boxes: they get complex input and return complex output.
+"Functions" (or "methods" or "procedures") in other languages can often be regarded as black boxes: they get complex input and return complex output.
 Sometimes they produce side effects such as writing to a file or reporting an error, but the emphasis is on: arguments in and return values out:

-Arguments → Program → Return Values
+Arguments → Function → Return Values

 **Shell commands** are different: